 Hilda gets off at Bryant Park, grudgingly, as it is her least favorite view of the city, and walks to Grand Central, smoking two cigarettes on the way.
 The tourists are nauseating, as are the trees in the park, the people holding hands and taking pictures and eating sandwiches, the people asking her to take flyers.
 She focuses on reaching Brian, who will now have been waiting for 15 minutes.
 He is her only brother, and works at a midsize real estate law firm as a paralegal.
 She finally spots him on the designated corner outside of the train station and he grins and waves.
 He is tall, like Hilda, but with a tidy blond buzzcut and a professional ensemble consisting of dress pants, a light blue shirt, and a thin red tie.

 On the corner, in the middle of the crowds and the smell of street nuts and pretzels, they hug, pat each other on the back, and then stand next to each other, unsure of what to do next.
 After a moment of awkwardness, Brian speaks.
-“Want to walk over to that indian buffet we went to with Dad?” he asks.
+“Want to walk over to that Indian buffet we went to with Dad?” he asks.

 “Yeah, that sounds good,” Hilda shrugs.
 It doesn’t matter to her, and now that she is here, with Brian, she realizes they haven’t seen each other in a month.
 They live in the same city and they haven’t seen each other in a month.
 What will they talk about now, she wonders.
 They start out on the few block walk to the Indian restaurant on 3rd and 46th.
-Hilda frowns, knowing that midtown is a lousy place for lunch, especially on a weekday, but she doesn’t say anything.
+Hilda frowns, knowing that Midtown is a lousy place for lunch, especially on a weekday, but she doesn’t say anything.

 “Do you have class today?”
 Brian asks, trying to find a safe subject.
-It’s a Tuesday.lass seems like a good option.
+It’s a Tuesday, class seems like a good option.

 “Yeah.”
 Hilda responds dispassionately.
-“I have three hours of printmaking tonight.
+“I have three hour of printmaking tonight.
 I was working on my clothing construction midterm this morning.
 Sorry I was late.”

 “Sewing, huh?
 Can you make me a coat like this for me?”
 He pokes Hilda’s coat sleeve, the wooly combination of blue and yellow and black stripes.